 Next we have partridge berry, which is used throughout a women’s life but particularly in her youth to help tone the uterus and stabilize hormones.
 It’s great for anxiety and stress related to hormonal imbalances. *

-I added wild violet flowers for their affinity to the heart and as a gentle detoxifier.
+Added in a little wild violet flowers for their affinity to the heart and as a gentle detoxifier.
 I think it helps get rid of the old wounds.
 It’s a mild diuretic and very high in Vitamin C. *

-It has mugwort****, long noted for it’s work with opening up the dream state, it’s use as an herb to help break up calcification in the pineal gland and having a connection with the moon and the female menstrual cycle.
+Mugwort****, long noted for it’s work with opening up the dream state, it’s use as an herb to help break up calcification in the pineal gland and having a connection with the moon and the female menstrual cycle.
 It’s also a great herb to help with unidentified digestive issues, from parasites, diarrhea or constipation, it’s a go to remedy to heal your gut. *

 Damiana comes in as a wonderful herb to help us relax and it’s noted as being particularly good for people who never feel “good enough” or lacking.
 In it’s history, many use it as an aphrodisiac, but in this tea, it’s more about self love.
 T